PDF is committed to using your funds efficiently to support our mission. To see how your funds are spent, visit our financial information page.

 PDF’s leadership role included volunteering seed funding and providing space in our New York headquarters to host the project’s professional staff and volunteer committees.
 Dr. Stanley Fahn, PDF’s Scientific Director, served as Chair of the WPC, and several members of our Board and professional staff served on key Congress committees.

-At the 2nd WPC, the US contingent included 14 PDF research advocates and one member of our People with Parkinson's Advisory Council.
+At the 3rd WPC, the US contingent included more than 50 PDF Research Advocates.
 During their time at the WPC, members of this group spent time reporting on happenings for those unable to attend.

-The next WPC is scheduled for October 1-4, 2013 in Montreal, Canada.
+The next WPC is scheduled for September 2016 in Portland, OR.